irinabov/debian-qpid-proton/README.md

 Getting Started
 ---------------

-See the included INSTALL file for build and install instructions and the DEVELOPERS file for information on how to modify and test the library code itself.
+See the included INSTALL.md file for build and install instructions and the DEVELOPERS file for information on how to modify and test the library code itself.